Tprrt's Blog

 Podman

-Some Linux distribution, like Fedora chosen to officially only support Podman instead of Docker for some available reason:
+Some Linux distribution, like Fedora chosen to officially support only Podman instead of Docker for several reasons:

 • It is daemonless container engine.